 As per the first half of 2018 and before, my usual sleeping time was 3+am, which resulted in waking up late every morning.
 Thus began a cycle of panicking because I felt I should have produced more work, followed by a form of self-punishing because I don’t deserve to sleep early.
 This habit of sleeping late was taxing my mental, emotional and physical health.
 By 2019, my sleeping habits improved significantly.
 Most nights now, I sleep at 12+am or by midnight, which is still not early enough!

-9. Too Much Exercise, and Working Out at the Wrong Time
+9. Too Much Gym / Too Much Exercise / Working Out at the Wrong Time

 Also, to work out from the evening onwards is deemed harmful in TCM context.
 There’s a saying: 日出而作，日落而息.
 Which means you should work when it’s daytime, and rest after sunset.

-Protecting your qi is more important than training mental strength.
-All is good.
+Protecting your qi is more important than training physical strength.
 All you need to stay mobile, is to get your joints moving often.

-Ever since my TCM physician diagnosed that my heart does not have much power, which was the reason why any form of running always used to make me feel like dying (and also why I had breathing difficulties on my first trip to Bhutan), I refuse to do any hardcore exercise now.
-Bye any gym memberships, bye too to any Zumba packages.
+Ever since my TCM physician diagnosed that my heart does not have much strength, which was the reason why any form of running always used to make me feel like dying (and also why I had breathing difficulties on my first trip to Bhutan), I refuse to do any hardcore exercise now.
+Bye any gym memberships, bye too Zumba – I don’t need to consider you anymore.
 I won’t even take power yoga classes.
-Now, I go for one or two yoga classes a week, and practise taiji about two hours in a week.
+Now, I go for one or two yoga classes a week, and practise taiji about two hours a week.